orolyn/orolyn/README.md

 - Remove or fill out the security library
 - Rebuild the binary formatter
 - Add tests for Net and Concurrency
+- Figure out why the web socket server takes ages to exit
+- Remove unneeded dependencies
+- Switch the base implementation for datagram sockets
+- Really need some kind of central stdio class